atusy/vimconf-2025-small/index.md

 ### Show context at the ends of functions, methods, statements, ...

 - Key concepts
-    - List node types to show context
+    - List node types to show context in Lua
-        - Hard coded, but still extensible
-        - Avoiding queries per language with the help of common node types ([source](https://github.com/andersevenrud/nvim_context_vt/blob/fadbd9e57af72f6df3dd33df32ee733aa01cdbc0/lua/nvim_context_vt/config.lua#L19-L58))
+        - Some are common across parsers and allows partially language-agnostic implementation (e.g., function_definition)
+        - The list can be modified by users

 ---

 ### Show context at the ends of functions, methods, statements, ...

 - Insight
+    - Parser-based approach can be less language-specific because parsers tend to share common node types
     - Parser-based approach can provide extensibility with less setup
-    - Parser-based approach can be less language-specific because parsers tend to share common node types

 ---